 The way it works is that bloggers use tools such as Elementor and WPX to build an affiliate website.
 They write SEO-based content to rank on the first page of Google, and insert Amazon affiliate links throughout their content as appropriate.

 When a reader finds their blog and clicks on an Amazon affiliate link, a special cookie in browser attributes any sale made on Amazon to the website owner.

 The program works similar to the Walmart affiliate program, and can be very lucrative for associates who know how to use SEO tools to rank on Google.

-The great part about this strategy is you don’t have to pay for advertising to drive traffic to your Amazon affiliate links.
-You can rank your blog organically and cut down time in creating content with AI tools that write blog posts for you.
+The great part about this strategy is you don’t have to pay for advertising to get people to your Amazon affiliate links.
+You can instead drive traffic to your affiliate blog organically and cut down time in creating content with AI tools that write blog posts for you.

 Does Amazon Pay Per Click?

 Amazon’s affiliate program does not pay per click.
 Instead, they offer a commission schedule where you earn between 1% – 20% commissions on qualified purchases.

 Additionally, special bounty events have the ability to earn you higher commissions of between $2 – $25 per conversion.